 This project will contribute to frontier and highlight the beauty of the Arabic language by offering a pre-collection of tote bags carrying Arabic words & phrases.

 Even though Covid-19 is occupying our thoughts and things may feel surreal, islamophobia is an ongoing issue that Middle-Eastern people has to deal with every single day.

-A UC Berkeley student was booted from a Southwest Airlines for speaking Arabic.
-Are we surprised?
+A UC Berkeley student was booted from Southwest Airlines for speaking Arabic over the telephone.

 “On 6 April, Khairuldeen Makhzoomi, an Iraqi refugee and UC Berkeley student, was on a Southwest Airlines flight at Los Angeles international airport talking to his uncle on the phone.
 He was removed, interrogated and searched by the FBI as a result.
 Then he was forced to find another flight.
 Why?
 Because another passenger heard him speak Arabic.
 “Inshallah,” which means “God willing,” an expression used by all native speakers of Arabic irrespective of religious affiliation, seems to have been the trigger”.